GMGI-Fisheries/resources/docs/Computing_GMGI.md

 Replace "[module/version]" with the information for your module of interest, as it shows up in "module avail" list.

-## Running bioinformatic scripts
+## Resource usage

 The GMGI RHEL does not currently have a job scheduler program so each user needs to be extremely careful with how much memory and resources their scripts take up.
+RHEL has 128 processors (CPUs) that are available total so users need to split this.
+Users should use ~10-20 CPUs max at a time to allow other teams to use the server as well.

 Common commands:
 - Check all jobs that are running: `top` and to exit that screen, click Q
 - Check only our user: `top -u username` and to exit that screen, click Q

-The most important aspects to watch are %CPU and %MEM.
-Users should use ~10-15 CPUs max
+The most important aspects to watch are Job %CPU and %MEM, server %CPU, and load average.
+The load average is the average number of processes that are either running on the CPU or waiting for CPU time over the last 1, 5, and 15 minutes.

+In the example below, user #1 is using a program called 'cd-hit' that is currently using 1598% CPU, which is the equivalent of using 16 CPU cores or processors.
+When running a job, this is the value that I would check on the most to make sure I'm not taking up the entire server.
+Programs will have different default CPU maximums so check default flags prior to running scripts.

 ![](https://github.com/GMGI-Fisheries/resources/blob/master/img/GMGI_computing_top.png?raw=true)

+## Running a bioinformatic script

+Using "tmux" terminal multiplexer will allow you to runs scripts in multiple windows within a single terminal window, and to jump back and forth between them.
+This also allows a user to start a script, log off and have that continue to run while the user's computer isn't connected to internet.
+This is also called using a 'screen' on other servers but screen was deprecated after RHEL7, and our system was upgraded from RHEL7 to RHEL8 OS in Sept.
+2023.

+Common commands:
+- Create a new session named "test": `tmux new -s test`
+- Detach from a session: Press Ctrl+B, release, and then press D
+- Reopen/attach a detached session: `tmux attach-session -t test`
+- View and/or switch between sessions without detaching from tmux: Prese Ctrl+B, release, than press W. A list will appear and you can toggle between options using the up and down arrows.
+The select one, make sure it is highlighted and press Enter.
+- End a tmux session (forever - not just detached): In the attached session, type `exit` and press enter.
+Or press Ctrl+D

+Write everything in the tmux session to a text file:
+- Output the history limit: `tmux display-message -p -F "#{history_limit}" -t test`
+- Capture output to text file: `tmux capture-pane -Jp -S -### -t test > test.txt`.
+Replace the ### with the history limit above.

+Note: the automatic limit is 2000 lines.
+If you know you're going to run verbose commands and want to be able to capture it all in a log file run the command below right before starting a new session (note must already have another session open): `tmux set-option -g history-limit 99999`